Online vs. On-Campus: Which Mode of Learning Is Best for You?

 Q. What do I want out of my master’s program experience?

 A. Are you looking to get ahead in your current field?
 Planning to change fields entirely?
 Interested in lots of networking?
-Think ahead to graduation day: What do you want to be sure you’ve experienced, and consider how these goals affect your choice of graduate program.
+Think ahead to graduation day: What do you want to be sure you’ve experienced, and how these goals may affect your program choice.
 There’s a program and mode for every type of learner.

 Q. Does the school or schools I am considering offer the mode of learning that would best suit my needs?

-When it comes to learning modes and course formats, not every school offers every option for every class.
-Investigate the sequences of classes you’ll take and what format they’re offered in.
+A. When it comes to learning modes and course formats, not every school offers every option for every class.
+Investigate the class sequences you’ll take and what format they’re offered in.
 Weigh the reputation of the institution, your future career prospects, options for networking, and unique course offerings against the various modes of learning.
 Is that renowned professor worth the tradeoff?

 Q. Will I miss out on anything by choosing a particular mode?